ourworldventures/ourworld_books_OLD/content/ourbackbone/drnet/drnet_node.md

 ## Rugged and compact design

-Built to withstand harsh conditions – from extreme cold to extreme heat and also wet conditions thanks to its IP65 encapsulation.
+Built to withstand harsh conditions – from extreme cold to extreme heat and wet conditions thanks to its IP65 encapsulation.
 Its compact and light-weight design makes it easy to install everywhere from masts to tunnels and on the back of a truck.

 ## No single point of failure